Only $98 /year

 The Wyllie sonic porosity equation is one of most well known models to estimate sonic porosity.
 However, it depends upon the sonic travel time of pore fluid, which may be unknown if the fluid column is variable, or if there is a transition zone with a blend of fluids.
 The modified Raymer sonic porosity removes the fluid dependency and could behave as a robust estimator.

 The most critical parameter to calculate sonic porosity is perhaps the matrix compressional travel time Δtmatrix.
 It is not only usually unknown, but in many reservoirs is not a constant parameter, but a curve that depends on the variable column lithology, its matrix fabric, and rock's stiffness.
 Since typical values of fracture porosity barely range 0%-4%, its computation may be unstable, requiring good quality curves, and precise parameters.
-The following methodology provides some guidance to achieve a reasonable estimation of fracture porosity from logs:

-The figure below shows an estimation of fracture porosity with a quality index curve for a gas reservoir
+Estimation of fracture porosity with a quality index curve for a gas reservoir

-The figure below shows another estimation of fracture porosity: the more plastic the rock, less fractures
+Another estimation of fracture porosity: the more plastic the rock, less fractures